Small Office TechPractical IT for small business

 Choosing a best wifi router for small office means understanding your real requirements, not just specs.

-WiFi Standard (802.11 generations) WiFi 6 is now the baseline for business routers in 2026.
-It handles more concurrent devices, reduces latency, and improves efficiency.
-WiFi 5 still works, but you’ll hit performance walls faster as teams grow.
-WiFi 6E (with 6GHz) is future-proof but adds cost.
+WiFi Standard (802.11 generations) WiFi 6 is now the baseline for business routers in 2026, and WiFi 7 is increasingly available at the prosumer tier.
+WiFi 6 handles more concurrent devices, reduces latency, and improves efficiency over WiFi 5.
+WiFi 6E (with 6GHz) and WiFi 7 are future-proof but add cost.

 VLAN Support This is critical if you separate guest WiFi from employee networks, or if you run production systems alongside development.
 VLAN support means devices on one network can’t snoop traffic on another.
 Non-negotiable for security-conscious offices.